tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 Finish the recap with a few statements of encouragement.

-* Tell students they need to give themselves, yet gain, a round of applause.
+* Tell students they need to give themselves, yet again, a round of applause.
 They've added yet another valuable tool to their developer's toolkit.

 * Remind students that completing this amount of work in this time period already means they've proven their aptitude.
 It's just growth from here.